nguyenkhois/js-memorygame/README.md

 ## Changelogs

 ### Version 1.1 (2018-02-10)
-* Fix bugs when the player click so many times on an card.
+* Fixed bugs when the player click so many times on an card.

 ### Version 1.0 (2018-02-08)
 * Work fine with the requirements